natnael121/web1/README.md

    - Verify environment variables
    - Check Firebase project settings
    - Ensure Firestore is enabled

+3. **Telegram integration issues**:
+   - Verify bot token is correct and active
+   - Ensure bot is added as admin to groups/channels
+   - Check that usernames are public and accessible
+   - Validate chat IDs are correct format

 3. **Build failures on Vercel**:
    - Check all environment variables are set